 - It’s the 28th safest state for property crime (where 1st = lowest crime)

 - The state’s violent crime rate is slightly above national averages with a ratio of 1.08 based upon 3.75 violent crimes per 1,000 versus the national average figure of 3.47.

 - Property crime is slightly under the national level at 29.45 against the national level of 40.43 – giving a ratio of 0.73

 Some locations in Oklahoma show low crime statistics.
 In statistical terms, the top 5 safest areas of the state include:

 - El Reno

-To identify the safest cities in Oklahoma, we reviewed the most recent FBI Uniform Crime Report statistics along with our own population data and internal research.
-We eliminated any cities that failed to submit a complete crime report to the FBI and removed cities with populations under 10,000.
+To identify the safest cities in Oklahoma, we reviewed the most recent FBI Uniform Crime Report statistics.
+A total of 7,639 cities were factored into this ranking with populations ranging from 7,639 to 4,007,147.
+However, we eliminated any cities that failed to submit a complete crime report to the FBI and removed cities with populations under 10,000.

 Overall, data from 8,793 law enforcement agencies that represented more 193 million of the US population helped us draw interesting insights between the size of the police force and incidence of crime.